Commute. Shopping. Chores. What if it was possible to learn how to make a great sales pitch while doing these routine things?

 (And I’ve never agreed with anything more than the episode on things a salesperson should never, ever say.)

-#2 — The Sales Evangelist
+Sales podcast #2 — The Sales Evangelist

 Donald Kelly describes himself as a person with selling in their DNA.
 And you can hear his love for sales in each episode of The Sales Evangelist.

 Kelly’s presentation is energetic and passionate — the way sales pitches should be.
-I especially like playful reenactments of typical sales situations that he sometimes does.
+I especially like the playful reenactments of typical sales situations that he sometimes does.

 For example, Kelly starts the recent episode on the art of closing a deal by talking to a ‘customer’.
 His team is ‘excited and very close to having a deal’, but not ready to close it.
 Something that salespeople hear way too often.